susheeltandon/liveme-tools/docs/ffmpeg.md

 # Setting up ffmpeg

-You **must** have ffmpeg installed on your computer to enable the merging of the download chunks.
+You **must** have ffmpeg installed on your computer to enable downloading broadcasts.

 ### Linux Users